 Winter brings with it a different set of challenges but also many new joys, from frosted grass, blue skies and snowy fun to exciting cold weather kit.
 With just a couple of changes, winter running can be just as enjoyable as any other time of year.

 Making sure you’re well warmed-up is especially important over the winter months for enjoyable, injury-free running.
 But there’s no reason to reduce your mileage as colder weather may actually be beneficial to performance over longer distances.

-A 2012 study analysing data from 1,791,972 runners over six major marathon races from 2001 to 2010 found that the optimal air temperature for distance running is between 3.8 and 9.9 degrees Celsius – fairly typical winter daytime conditions across much of Britain.
-Take extra care if you’re thinking of running faster though – a 2013 study found the optimal air temperature for sprinting to be 23.23 degrees Celsius.
+A previous study analysing data from 1,791,972 runners over six major marathon races found that the optimal air temperature for distance running is between 3.8 and 9.9 degrees Celsius – fairly typical winter daytime conditions across much of Britain.
+Take extra care if you’re thinking of running faster though – another study found the optimal air temperature for sprinting to be 23.23 degrees Celsius.

 It’s a good idea to take an extra warm layer if you’re going to be waiting around in the cold before or after your run and, if you like to do stretching exercises, do these indoors.

 In a recent, unscientific, online poll, 50% of runners said they dress to get through the door and the other half said they dress for the second mile – a statistic that certainly rings true in our household.
 So, whether you’re a brave soul who can battle through those first, freezing minutes knowing you’re not overdressed, or you’re happy to carry that extra layer for most of your run in return for enjoying your first mile in comfort, make your clothing choice work for you.